datacarpentry/geospatial-workshop/setup.md

 > ## macOS
 >
 >Download the disk image (`.dmg`) from the [RStudio download page](https://www.rstudio.com/products/rstudio/download/).
 You will need the **free** Desktop version for your computer.
-Run the installer to install RStudio on your computer.
 Mount the disk image and drag to your applications directory.
 >
 {: .solution}